Satellite Spots Massive Object Hidden Under the Frozen Wastes of Antarctica

 Re: (Score:2)

+It's from the book "2001, A Space Odyssey".
+I don't think it was expressed in the movie, so the target audience for the joke is literate old people.

-Look at the bright side (Score:2)
+Look at the bright side (Score:4, Interesting)

 Re: (Score:2)